m3tti/m3tti.github.io/on-building-a-blog-in-borkweb.md

     %))
 ```

-After starting the app with `bb -m core` and navigating to `http://localhost:8080/posts` in your browser, you should see the table you just created.
+After starting the app with `bb -m core` and navigating to `http://localhost:8080/posts/new` in your browser, you should see the form you just created.
+Adding stuff to it would redirect you to the `/posts` route and should show the newly created post in a table.

 ## On Adding CLJS Components